DennisXie/blog.dev/content/post/tech/python/python_bindings_with_cython.md

 ### The makefile

 We can write a simple Makefile to avoid typing the long shell command.
-The following file is the makefile.
+The following code block shows the content of the makefile.

 ```makefile
 # Makefile